 To extend the data retention period for your custom event data, you need a New Relic Insights Pro subscription.
 For more information or a Pro trial account, contact your New Relic sales representative.
 An Insights Pro trial will give you up to 35 days of custom event data retention for the duration of your trial.

-- Bundled Insights retention and overages
+- Insights Pro usage and overages

 Based on your subscription, your New Relic products may report events to Insights as part of that subscription.